slavomatas/dqn-navigation/README.md

 ### Introduction

-This is the first Unity based project in the Udacity Deep Reinforcement Learning Nanodegree.

-In this project we trained a DQN reinforcement learning agent to reach a score of +13 on average over 100 episodes in the Udacity Deep Reinforcement Learing Nanodegree Bananas environment.
-(A simplified version of the [Banana Collectors Unity-ML environment](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#banana-collector).
+In this project I trained a DQN reinforcement learning agent to reach a score of +13 on average over 100 episodes in the Unity-ML Bananas environment.

 In this environment positive reward is accumulated by running into yellow "good" bananas and avoiding blue "bad" bananas which return -1 reward.
 An episode ends after a fixed interval of 300